 Iontophoresis is the passage of an electrical current onto the skin.
 Iontophoresis has a variety of uses in medicine.
-This article discusses the use of iontophoresis to decrease sweating by turning off a sweat gland or glands.
+This article discusses the use of iontophoresis to decrease sweating by blocking sweat glands.

 The area to be treated is placed into water.
 A gentle current of electricity passes through the water.
 A technician carefully and gradually increases the electrical current until you feel a light tingling sensation.

-How iontophoresis works isn't exactly known, but it's thought that the process somehow plugs the sweat glands and temporarily prevents you from sweating.
+How iontophoresis works is not exactly known.
+It is thought that the process somehow plugs the sweat glands and temporarily prevents you from sweating.

 Iontophoresis units are also available for home use.